CarterPape/carterpape.com/the-blog/_posts/2024-07-12-im-a-birder-now.md

     use_xmp = true
 %}

 Since then, I have taken thousands of photos of birds.
-One of my favorite birds is the [California scrub-jay], which often comes to [visit my birdfeeder](https://app.mybirdbuddy.com/media/davis-united-states/california-scrub-jay/6239f693-ecfd-4576-95b8-e08042cb830c) at my apartment.
+One of my favorites is the [California scrub-jay], which often comes to [visit my birdfeeder](https://app.mybirdbuddy.com/media/davis-united-states/california-scrub-jay/6239f693-ecfd-4576-95b8-e08042cb830c) at my apartment.

 {% include authoring/image.html
     image_path = "/assets/posts/2024-07-12-im-a-birder-now/DSC02204-Enhanced-NR.jpg"